AdamRamberg/marvelous/README.md

 # Marvelous
-💄 An extensions library for Unity
+💄 Utility library and extensions for Unity

 ## Installation
 ```